Blake-Izayoi/Hatsune-Blake/README.md

-- Hi, I’m Hatsune Blake.
+- Hi, I’m Blake Izayoi
-- I’m interested in Hatsune Miku!
+- I’m interested in Sakuya!
 - I’m currently learning lua.
-- You can reach me on Discord at Hatsune Blake#6770.
+- You can reach me on Discord at blakeizayoi or on Twitter at @BlakeIzayoi.